StephenCleary/StructuredConcurrency/README.md

 A task group provides a scope in which work is done.
 At the end of that scope, the task group (asynchronously) waits for all of its work to complete.

-A `TaskGroup` is started with `TaskGroup.RunAsync`.
+A `TaskGroup` is started with `TaskGroup.RunGroupAsync`.
-The delegate passed to `RunAsync` is the first work item; it can run any other work items in that same group.
+The delegate passed to `RunGroupAsync` is the first work item; it can run any other work items in that same group.
-When all the work items have completed, then the group scope closes, and the task returned from `RunAsync` completes.
+When all the work items have completed, then the group scope closes, and the task returned from `RunGroupAsync` completes.

-Work may be added to a task group at any time, as long as the scope has not completed.
+Work may be added to a task group at any time by calling `Run`, as long as the scope has not completed.
 Conceptually, the task group scope ends with a kind of `Task.WhenAll`, but with the important difference that more work may be added after the disposal begins.
 As long as the work is added before all other work completes, the task group will "extend" its logical `WhenAll` to include the additional work.